TimeTap23/kolekt/docs/setup/THREADS_API_SETUP.md

 ### **6.1 Create a Test Threadstorm**

-1. Go to the ThreadStorm formatter
+1. Go to the Kolekt formatter
 2. Enter some test content
-3. Format it into a threadstorm
+3. Format it into a kolekt
 4. Click "Publish to Threads"

 ### **6.2 Verify Publication**